The dog treadmill.

 The Chunky Doggie!

 This creature is most commonly spotted post-holiday season, and is easily recognized by its unmistakable and rather offensive “Fat Dog Gait”.
 While the cat has been on a strict holiday season exercise regime, training daily by running on its cat wheel, there has been some serious food oriented canine training going on: eat, scavenge, sleep, repeat.

-A dog life, is a hard life.
-Especially when said dog has been living off more than just kibble and the Holiday Spirit.
+A dog life is a hard life.
+Especially when the aid dog has been living off more than just kibble and the Holiday Spirit.